Complete size chart for skip bins

 Type of waste

-Choosing the right skip bin – Our skip bin chart
+Choosing the right size- Our skip bin chart

 If you are unsure of the right skip bin size to hire, you can pick from the following options:

-- Two cubic metres skip bin – this mini bin comes in handy for minor renovations around the home.
+• Two cubic metres – this mini bin comes in handy for minor renovations around the home.
 They are also used for intense home cleaning.
+Good for a small trailer load.

-- Three cubic metres skip bin – this size is also small but relatively bigger than the first one.
+• Three cubic metres – this size is also small but relatively bigger than the first one.
 It is perfect for small renovation jobs like single rooms or a part of the garden.

-- Four cubic metres skip bin – this skip bin size is recommended for people who want to move into a new apartment and want to discard old furniture.
+• Four cubic metres – this is recommended for people who want to move into a new apartment and want to discard old furniture.
+They also also good for smaller bathroom renovations.

-- Six cubic metres skip bin – this size is ideal for relatively large renovation and construction projects.
+• Six cubic metres – this size is ideal for relatively large renovation and construction projects.
 They can carry large amounts of tin, wood, tiles, bricks, concrete, soil, etc.

-- Eight cubic metres skip bin – this is ideal for commercial construction, moving, and renovation projects.
+• Eight cubic metres – this is ideal for larger renovations, commercial construction, moving, and renovation projects.

-- Nine cubic metres skip bin – this skip bin is perfect for building sites, large-scale dirt removal, and multi-room renovations.
+• Nine cubic metres – Perfect for building sites, large-scale dirt removal, and multi-room renovations.

-- 10-metre skip bin – this bin is also used for commercial purposes like shop fit-outs, large-scale constructions, and deceased estates.
+• 10-metre – this bin is also used for commercial purposes like shop fit-outs, large-scale constructions, and deceased estates.

-There are three major types of skip bins for waste disposal:
+There are three major types for dispoaing of junk:

 Marrel skip bins